 Q. How much should my budget propose?

 A. You should propose a budget as close to your projected materials costs as possible.
 If granted a Session, artists will revise and finalize budget with Recess staff.
-Generally, materials stipends range from $500-3,000 with occasional exceptions on both ends of that spectrum.
-NOTE: We can’t cover living expenses.
+Generally, materials stipends range from $3,000-8,000 with occasional exceptions on both ends of that spectrum.
+Note that we can’t cover living expenses.

 Q. Can the project stipend include an artist fee for me or honorariums for other artists or performers?